Houston Heights WWII Memorial | Heartfelt Tribute

 - D-Day Invasion of France ~ June 6, 1944

-In addition to learning about the Marines landing on Iwo Jima, below is a listing of some of the other battles that one can read about on more of those bollards.
+In addition to learning about the Marines landing on Iwo Jima, below is a listing of some of the other conflicts that one can read about on more of those bollards.

 - Battle of the Philippine Sea ~ June 19-20, 1944